...

 Tsepelovo

 Tsepelovo is also part of Zagori, though slightly more remote than the other villages in the area.
 It was the administrative centre of Zagori in the 18th century and experienced commercial prosperity during the Ottoman era, mainly due to timber trade.
 Like all villages in the area, Tsepelovo is filled with stone buildings with beautiful entrances, some featuring balconies, and many have doors and windows painted in shades of blue that soften the austerity of the stone.
-A stroll through its stone-paved streets reveals all its beauty, including the lush landscape and unique Zagorian architecture.
+Strolling through its stone-paved streets reveals all its beauty, including the lush landscape and unique Zagorian architecture.
 The square is dominated by an ancient plane tree and the 18th-century Church of St. Nicholas, a three-aisled basilica with a dome painted in 1786 by iconographers from Kapesovo.

 Kapesovo